gw-odw/odw-2021/setup.md

 6. Click `run all` from the `runtime` menu at the top

+<div class="alert alert-info">If you are not familiar with google Colab, you can beforehand take a look at the guides offered by Google at  <a href="https://colab.research.google.com/notebooks/">this link</a>, in the "Examples" tab.
+In particular, it is recommended to have a certain understanding of the main features of notebooks, which you can learn in <a href="https://colab.research.google.com/notebooks/basic_features_overview.ipynb">this tutorial</a>.</div>

 ## Option 2: Run in mybinder

 <img src='https://www.wispresort.com/uploadedImages/Winter/easy.png' width=20 /> Easy (No software installation; Works for any OS)